Bates Green Innovation Grant

 The following list of characteristics/criteria will be used to evaluate the strength/fundability of the proposals.
 We are looking for projects that are:

-Sustainable – the project should move the college forward in an area of sustainability, some of which include:
+Sustainable – the project should move the college forward in an area of sustainability.

 Innovative – should be a creative yet grounded way to solve a particular sustainability problem.